 Arrowroot Vs Corn Starch

 Corn starch is a pure starch obtained from the endosperm of the corn kernel.
 It is used as a great thickening agent and requires less cooking time.
 It has a glossy appearance and makes the food cloudy and opaque when added to sauces, making it perfect for stir fry, sweet sauces, and fillings.
-It also suits for cooking dishes at high temperatures.
+It is also suited for cooking dishes at high temperatures.

 Arrowroot starch is used largely in gluten-free cooking and is naturally GMO-free.
 It is an ideal alternative for corn starch in sauces that have acidic ingredients or products that need to be frozen.
 Arrowroot gives a glossy texture and a silky feel.
-In addition, it easily digestible and preferred over flour for corn starch.
+In addition, it is easily digestible and preferred over flour for corn starch.

 Arrowroot Powder Vs Tapioca Flour

 Both plants are similar in that they come from tropical tubers, but arrowroot starch is obtained from Marantha arundinacea plant, while tapioca is derived from the cassava tuber.
-These starches thicken effectively and rapidly, arrowroot holds its thickness in dishes that are frozen and thawed.
+These starches thicken effectively and rapidly, and arrowroot holds its thickness in dishes that are frozen and thawed.
 Tapioca does not retain up to freezing and foods containing tapioca have odd textures when thawed.

 Another major difference is that tapioca is better for long cooking than arrowroot, when arrowroot is exposed to heat for longer periods it loses its thickening ability, and the liquids return to a thin, watery state.

-Arrowroot is best used for thickening sauces, making puddings, and can easily blend with other starches, to make a wheat flour substitute for cakes.
+Arrowroot is best used for thickening sauces, and making puddings, and can easily blend with other starches, to make a wheat flour substitute for cakes.
 On the other hand, tapioca starch is a beneficial component in dishes that need to be moist and chewy and a great option for pie fillings since it can withstand heat for a longer duration than arrowroot.

 Also Read: Tapioca Gets Popular Again For Its Gluten-Free Goodness